ArianQazvini/ResNet18-Adversarial-Attack/README.md

-# Adversarial Attacks on ResNet18 Trained on RIVAL10 Dataset
+# Adversarial Attacks on ResNet18

 ## Overview